Lunging Your Horse Before Riding

 We Aren't the Only Ones Who Get Spring Fever!

-With spring approaching, the weather in most areas is starting to improve.
-It is finally getting warmer and the sun is shining.
-I don't know about you, but I get "spring fever" and our horses do too.
+As spring approaches, the weather in most areas is starting to improve.
+It finally gets warmer, and the sun starts really shining.
+I don't know about you, but I get "spring fever," and our horses do too.
 Some horses get it because they just are enjoying the warm weather or because they have had a lot of time off in the winter.